YusakiDev/BetterView/README.md

 to configure the following options:

 - `config-version`: Don't touch this
+- `integrated-server-render-distance`: Only relevant for singleplayer worlds, this allows replacing the render distance of the integrated server as BetterView would otherwise have no effect (default: `-1`, disabled)
 - `global`:
     - `enabled`: Whether to enable or disable the entire plugin/mod (default: `true`)
     - `chunk-generation-limit`: How many new chunks can be generated globally in one tick (default: `3`)